Forbes railway station: Heritage listing

-Forbes railway station and residence is one of the best surviving standard roadside stations surviving.
+Forbes railway station and residence is one of the best surviving standard roadside stations.
 Both buildings are in excellent condition and retain their traditional setting with good detailing to both buildings and grounds.
-The station area retains planting and entrance arrangements with fencing that illustrate past use of the railway property.
+The station area retains planting and entrance arrangements, with fencing, that illustrate past use of the railway property.
 They are important elements in the townscape of Forbes as significant civic buildings located at the northern entrance to the town.
 The garden remnant is important as the station garden was a winner of many railway garden competitions.

-Forbes railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Forbes railway station was listed on the New South Wales State Heritage Register on 2 April 1999, having satisfied the following criteria: